Azure/ResourceModules/modules/dev-test-lab/labs/schedules/README.md

 # DevTestLab Labs Schedules `[Microsoft.DevTestLab/labs/schedules]`

-This module deploys DevTestLab Labs Schedules.

-Lab schedules are used to modify the settings for auto-shutdown, auto-start for lab virtual machines.
+This module deploys DevTestLab Labs Schedules.\nLab schedules are used to modify the settings for auto-shutdown, auto-start for lab virtual machines.

 ## Navigation